streamnative/function-mesh-website/docs/functions/function-crd.md

 > **Note**
 >
 > To enable health checks, you need to create a [PVC](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolumeclaim) and a [PV](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume), and bind the PVC to the PV.
-Then, you can use the `--set controllerManager.grpcurlPersistentVolumeClaim=<your_pvc_name>` option to specify the PVC when installing the Function Mesh Operator.

 With the Kubernetes [liveness probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#types-of-probe), Function Mesh supports monitoring and acting on the state of Pods (Containers) to ensure that only healthy Pods serve traffic.
 Implementing health checks using probes provides Function Mesh a solid foundation, better reliability, and higher uptime.